Find out what qualifications and criteria you need to meet to be eligible for our Training Programme.

 *For those subjects which are asterisked, we will also accept an A-level grade B or above (or equivalent) in the relevant subject.
+Except English, where we require a grade A or above.
 To be eligible to teach science, we require two relevant A-levels grade B or above (or equivalent).
 Candidates with A-levels grade B or above (or equivalent) in French and Spanish may be offered Modern Foreign Languages (MFL).

 Some other degrees may mean you're able to teach Religious Education, depending on the modules you studied, particularly if you studied Religious Education at A-Level or equivalent.

 For Computing and Music, significant experience and/or qualifications obtained outside of your undergraduate degree could mean that you're able to teach these subjects - please contact us if you think this could apply to you.